shalivan/shalivan.github.io/_posts/ART/12-01-01-LevelDesign.md

 ## Affordances
-**Where to go** Show clear way a possibilities.
+**Where to go / what are possible actions** provide strong clues to the operations of things.
 Control what players believe is usable -  Windows afford to looking through.
-Doors afford to enter ...
+Doors for enter, slots for inserting, knobs for turning

 .